Skip to content

 .

 Conor (he/they) first joined our staff in the Summer of 2023 when he served as a Daycamps Teaching Assistant.
-He enjoyed himself so much that year that he is returning for the Summer of 2025 to be a Lead Instructor!
+He enjoyed himself so much that year that he returned for the Summer of 2025 to be a Lead Instructor!
 Conor grew up in Eugene and has always been passionate about our local environment and the great outdoors.
 Over the last few years, Conor has been getting more involved in education and working with children and will be completing his teaching certification in June 2025.
 In addition to working with kids at Nearby Nature, Conor previously worked at a sleepaway summer camp in Washington called Camp Nor’wester and at the Village School in South Eugene as an Educational Assistant.
+As of the fall of 2025, Conor is a math teacher at Oakhill School in Eugene.

 Emma Brigham, Instructor